suidouble/suidouble_metadata/examples/time_capsule/README.md

 # suidouble_metadata::time_capsule

 Timelock Encryption (TLE) is a cryptographic primitive with which ciphertexts can only be decrypted after the specified time.
-There's a module in metadata package to create TimeCapsules using randomness of [DRand chain](https://drand.love/).
+There's a module in [suidouble_metadata](https://github.com/suidouble/suidouble_metadata/) package to create TimeCapsules using randomness of [DRand chain](https://drand.love/).

 `suidouble_metadata::time_capsule` is a module for optional binary primitive.
 Feel free to use it for metadata chunks, the whole metadata vector, or your own vector<u8> as a library.